-When people ask me how I've changed my diet and am able to consistently stick to eating fresh, whole food, the answer is always the same: "by meal prepping".
+When people ask how I've changed my diet and am able to consistently stick to eating fresh, whole food, the answer is always the same: "by meal prepping".
 It's the deciding factor between making it long term and giving up after one or two weeks.
 I've made the decision to change my lifestyle and diet well over 6 months ago and never looked back.

-The reality is, you have to be organized and think about your next meal and plan accordingly.
+The truth is, you have to be organized and plan accordingly without becoming neurotic about it.
 It doesn't have to be overwhelming or extensive but it does have to be consistent.
 The trap many people fall into is simply saying that it's too hard and they don't know where to start or what to do.
 So here are some very basic guides on how to meal prep vegetables.

 On Sundays I normally set aside an hour or two and plan for the week ahead.
 I don't have to organize every detail of every meal but I take care of some basics so I'm covered when the "I don't know what to eat" thought pops into my head.

-You can basically use any vegetables you like for your meal prep.
-Also, if you've been sitting on some veggies in your crisper and they're a tad soft, they'll be perfect roasted and you won't have any food waste.
+You can basically use any vegetables you like for your individual meal prep.
+Also, if you've been sitting on some vegetables in your crisper and they're a tad soft, they'll be perfect roasted and you won't have any food waste.
 Win-win!

 Cut all vegetables the same size